marcolivierbouch/custom-domain-ready/README.md

 For this tutorial you'll need a [Vercel](https://vercel.com/) account.

-1. Create a new storage edge config.
+1. Create a new storage [Edge Config](https://vercel.com/docs/storage/edge-config).
 2. Create a new vercel project and import configuration-api.
 3. Create a new project and import custom-domain-proxy.
 4. Connect the storage to the project custom-domain-proxy.